arshaali/arshaali.github.io/pages/courses.md

 #### University of Michigan

-Searching Solitaire in Real-Time: My team and I developed a thoughtful solitaire solver to autonomously solve games or determine they are unwinnable to understand game search methods and improve the win percentage (accuracy) of winnable games.
-We used pattern recognition to determine early solitaire game states that were unwinnable to terminate game play as quickly as possible.
+Searching Solitaire in Real-Time: My team and I developed a thoughtful solitaire solver in Python to autonomously solve games or determine they are unwinnable using heuristic functions and action pruning to understand game search methods and improve the win percentage (accuracy) of winnable games.
+I coded for pattern recognition to prune actions early that would result in an unwinnable game state and to terminate game play as quickly as possible for unwinnable games to improve the functionality of the solver.

 <img src="../assets/eecs592.png" alt="Solitaire solver" width="500" height="400">